cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 a user clicks the link, a server logs the event, and then a librarian (or a vendor) counts the numbers (i.e., clicks).
 However, usage is a conceptually difficult area of ERM work.
 Although logs record activity, activity is not the same as intent, engagement, or value.
-Plus, vendors will want define usage differently than librarians, and librarians must make decisions and perhaps negotiate with vendors, about what defines usage.
+Plus, vendors will want to define usage differently than librarians, and librarians must make decisions and perhaps negotiate with vendors about what defines usage.

 The complexity is a result of the infrastructure used to provide e-resources.
 We have platforms, authentication systems, link resolvers, and more.